Posts

 Image

-Building a Wood Pellet Kitty Litter Box Have you ever wanted to switch your cat from traditional clay litter to something more natural, sustainable and less messy (also less costly).
+Building a Wood Pellet Kitty Litter Box No Dust, No Smell and a Happy Kitty Have you ever wanted to switch your cat from traditional clay litter to something more natural, sustainable and less messy (also less costly).
 What is Wood Litter Wood litter, often made from compressed sawdust or wood shavings (waste product from saw mills) is a natural alternative to traditional clay-based cat litter.
 When exposed to moisture, the pellets turn back into soft sawdust, making it easy to sift and clean.
 This type of litter is traditionally used as horse bedding, it is biodegradable, low dust, and free from synthetic additives, making it a healthier choice for both cats and their owners.
 Additional benefits include , little to no waste as you only discard pellets that get wet, naturally absorbs odor, environmentally friendly as it uses a waste product and can be composted.
-How to get Wood Pellets Wood pellets are available at most pet stores at comparable costs to clay litter, however there are cheaper alternatives.
-The ...
+How to get Wood Pellets Wood pellets are available at most pet stores at comparable costs to clay litter, however there ...